 Communication between school and parents

 - Most weeks we send out a newsletter by email or app alert to keep parents, staff and friends informed about what is going on in school.
-Please subscribe to this on the website through Schoop.
+Please subscribe to this on this website through Schoop.
 This is a key means of communication and we depend on the fact that all parents will read this.
 A copy can also be found on the notice board on the stage.

-- Each family has a pigeon hole in the rack on the stage.
+- Each family has a pigeon hole in the rack in the office.
 Please look in this at least once a week to collect any other letters and notes sent out.
 Invoices are sent out this way.
 We aim to let you know through Schoop or Schoolpod email when there is important post to collect from trays or when post has been given to pupils to take home.

 - There are regular Trustees’ meetings and Governors meetings.
 To know more, speak to a member of the Senior Leadership Team.